Find the answers to commonly asked questions. You may browse from the list of topics below.

 Will the Applied Learning approach cause my child to spend too much time on hands-on project work instead of concentrating on core O-level subjects?

 Taught using applied learning methodologies, students will be able to grasp concepts better and see how these are relevant and applicable in a real-world context.
 SST believes that applied learning will facilitate students’ deep understanding and hence the application of theories and concepts.

-The school is cognizant of the demands of project work and disciplinary academic work, and is continuously monitoring and keeping the balance between the two.
-Our belief is that work given to students should be worth doing.
+The school is cognizant of the demands of project work and disciplinary academic work and is continuously monitoring and keeping the balance between the two.
+Our belief is that the work given to students should be worth doing.

 SST’s 4-year curriculum is an exciting journey of discovery.
 There are so many programmes spanned over the years that are available for the entire cohort leading to the Singapore-Cambridge GCE O-Levels.
 The school also adopts the use of applied learning pedagogies, which help students build strong foundations in key academic areas, as well as competencies for real-world problem solving.

 For example, in Secondary 2, students go through the Investigative Skills in Science (ISS) programme, where they spend a term researching and developing a science project of their choice in place of regular classes.
 In Secondary 3, they can opt for the Industrial Research and Attachment Programme, where they are able to utilise their research skills depending on their projects.
 There, they can utilise skills that were built upon from earlier programme such as the ISS.
 Programmes are integrated and pervasive in SST.